 In order of importance…

-It may sound obvious, but this is THE THING to get right.
-Much as you can’t have a circus without a clown so you can’t have a decent walking holiday with shoes that make you scream with pain.
+It may sound obvious, but finding comfortable walking boots is THE THING to get right.
+Much as you can’t have a circus without a clown so you can’t have a decent walking holiday without the right walking shoes.

-Decent walking boots need a wash and a spray with treatment from time to time but nothing fancier than that.
+- Decent walking boots need a wash and a chemical spray from time to time so buy that with the boots.

-If you’re going to be walking through tropical areas then sensible boots are even more important.
-They help protect from snake bites, mosquito bites and water from infected sources (including sewage) from accessing any cuts you pick up along the way.
+If you’re going to be walking through tropical areas then closed, sensible boots are crucial.
+They help protect from snake bites, mosquito bites and contamination.
+It’s pretty easy for water from infected sources (including sewage) to come into contact with any cuts on your feet if you wear sandals.
 I used to wear non-sexy but practical Teva sandals in such situations but after finishing medical school, it’s closed toe boots all the way.